-Foam board is very popular for DIY van insulation.
+Foam board is very popular for DIY insulating a campervan.
 It’s relatively inexpensive for the R value and comes in a variety of thicknesses and material compositions.

 Foam board includes some cons that give me reservations.
 For example, many interior van surfaces aren’t flat and foam being brittle, it tends to crack when pressure is applied to fit curved surfaces.
 Those cracks need a lot of filling with soft materials like spray foam, caulk or blanket insulation material.

-Foam board works for insulating van floors as long as it’s between framing members with rigid flooring over top so it won’t get broken down under the weight of furniture, equipment and walking (I believe that Mass Loaded Vinyl is a much better option on floors).
+Foam board works for insulating a campervan floor as long as it’s between framing members with rigid flooring over top so it won’t get broken down under the weight of cabinetry, equipment and walking.

-But even with all my reservations, I believe that a combination of foam board, Thinsulate and spray foam can make for a very effective and reasonably priced package for insulating a campervan.
+But even with all my reservations, I believe that a combination of foam board, Thinsulate and spray foam can be a very effective and combination for insulating campervan walls.

 Spray foam can be used to fill every nook, cranny and open cavity of a van.
 Professional foaming services are available in many areas.
 Some DIY van builders use many cans of the expanding foam called Great Stuff to insulate their entire van.